tintin10q/advanced-network-security-notes/Attacking Simultaneous Authentication of Equals (SAE).md

 The [[WPA#Simultaneous Authentication of Equals (SAE)|Simultaneous Authentication of Equals (SAE)]] is a step during establishment.
 It involves crypto, namely adding points on an elliptic curve.
-This is quite resourcefull so you can easily dos the [[Wifi|AP]] by just connecting with it often by sending a bunch of commit messages.
+This is quite resourcefull so you can easily dos the [[Wi-Fi|AP]] by just connecting with it often by sending a bunch of commit messages.

 Only 8 connection attempts is already enough for 521 bit prime.
 70 connection for 256 bit prime.